 3.7 Unless otherwise agreed in writing by Sophos, Sophos will use reasonable efforts to deliver the Products to the Partner's address or to the address specified on the Partner’s purchase order, within 14 days from the receipt of the Partner's order, subject to availability.

 3.8 For the avoidance of doubt Sophos will not:

 3.8.1 offer refunds if an End User’s Licence is terminated early for any reason; or

 3.8.2 offer refunds and/or credits if any End User fails to pay the Partner.

 In addition to the terms in Clause 3 above, the following terms shall apply to Partner with respect to the sale of Appliance Products:-

 4.1 Sophos will provide the Appliance to the Partner in accordance with orders placed by the Partner on these terms and in accordance with guidance published on the Sophos Partner website concerning shipping arrangements.
-Partners may choose to accept delivery of an Appliance for onward shipment to an End User or delivery by Sophos direct to the End User, provided always that such onward shipment is in accordance with any Applicable Laws which relate to export as more fully described in Clause 13.3.
+Partners may choose to accept delivery of an Appliance for onward shipment to an End User or delivery by Sophos direct to the End User, provided always that such onward shipment is in accordance with Sanctions and Export Control Laws as more fully described in Clause 13.3.